Ashrafulhiderjayed/wheels-client-new/README.md

 * All Toys page: The All Toys page shows all the toys that have been added by all users.

-* Single toy details page: The single toy details page shows information about a specific toy, such as its picture, name, seller, price, rating, available quantity, and detail description.
+* Single toy details page: This is a private route.
+This page shows information about a specific toy, such as its picture, name, seller, price, rating, available quantity, and detail description.

-* Add a Toy page: The Add a Toy page allows users to add new toys to the website.
+* Add a Toy page: This is a private route.
+This page allows users to add new toys to the website.

 * My Toys page: The My Toys page shows all the toys that the logged-in user has added.
+If a user logs in, they will see the My Toys page

-* 404 page: The 404 page displays a jpg/gif and a "Back to home" button.
+* 404 page: The 404 page displays an error message and a "Back to home" button.